 Mating is preceded with an elaborate courtship ritual.
-Females deposit eggs into the abdominal pouch the male possess, which are then fertilised.
+Females deposit eggs into the abdominal pouch of the male, which are then fertilised.
 Young seahorses develop within the pouch and gestation is around three weeks.
 For H. subelongatus an average of around 360 young are born at around 12 mm in length.